-Chloe’s practice encompasses criminal and regulatory work.
-Her particular areas of specialism are include those cases with a medical aspect and sexual offences.
+Chloe Hudson’s practice encompasses criminal and regulatory work.
+Her particular areas of specialism are cases with a medical aspect and sexual offences.
 She has been instructed by the General Medical Council to appear at Fitness to Practise Hearings for many years, giving her substantial specialist knowledge to bring to criminal and family work with a medical element and involving expert witnesses.
 She undertakes drafting and advisory work in all areas of her practice and is a popular choice of junior and enjoys a significant amount of led work.

 Since 2012 Chloe has been an external lecturer to medical students at Manchester Medical School, the University of Manchester, on the law and procedure of the General Medical Council and Medical Practitioners’ Tribunal Service.